pamegeo/blog/_posts/2014-12-21-scraperwiki-pdf-extract-openrefine.markdown

 	*The newly created "Address" column retains some extra information that is not useful this time such as "Other information" (you may want to put this data into a new column).
 We are going to remove it.
 We would struggle to do this using a normal Find and Replace operation as the string we want to replace is different for every cell, however it does follow a pattern so we are able to use Regular Expressions.*

 9. In the "Address" column go to "Edit cells > Transform", insert the following GREL expression that effectively finds all strings in that column that start with "Other information:" and are followed by an indefinite number of further characters.
-Regular Expressions are bounded by the "/" character is GREL:
+Regular Expressions are bounded by the "/" character in GREL:

 		value.replace(/\sOther\sInformation.*/,"")